 On completion of a class, the instructor is required to submit grades to the Registrar.
+Grades are due seven (7) calendar days after an exam scheduled by the Registrar or fourteen (14) days after the last class where there is no final exam scheduled by the Registrar.
 Such grades are to be based on the instructor's evaluation of the academic performance of the students in the class in question.